Client

 The Labelbox SDK is primarily used for interacting with Labelbox's database.
 The core abstraction used to represent a database entity is a DbObject.
 It has special attributes called Fields and Relationships that facilitate database queries.

 Most objects within the Labelbox SDK are DbOjects.
-You will see Project and Datasets among others throughout the documentation.
+You will see Project and Dataset, for example, among others throughout the documentation.

 Field caching

 Each DbObject has a set of fields.
-This document explains how to access or update one or more fields on a DbObject as well as how field caching works.
+The below sections explain how to access or update one or more fields on a DbObject.

 Fetch